 The lease liability is initially recognized at the present value of rents not yet paid at the date of the lease, discounted at the interest rate implicit in the lease, or, in the event that it is not possible to determine that rate, at the incremental interest rate of the respective subsidiary.
-In most situations, the Group uses its incremental interest rate to be applied in the calculation referred to above.
+In most situations, the Group uses its incremental interest rate as the interest rate to be applied in the calculation referred to above.